Input Invex Neural Network: Conclusion

 \subsubsection{Acknowledgments}

 We would firstly like to thank Google Cloud for compute credits.
 Similarly, we would like to acknowledge Reviewer kQHy of Neurips 2021 for suggesting alternative method (composition of invertible and convex functions) for creating invex function and for pointing to the reference.
+The code for invertible network was expanded upon \href{https://github.com/karpathy/pytorch-normalizing-flows}{this work.}

 \appendixpage